Andreas Pachipis

 Andreas Pachipis (Ανδρέας Παχίπης; born 16 December 1994) is a Cypriot footballer who plays as a defender or midfielder for Karmiotissa.

 Career

 As a youth player, Pachipis joined the youth academy of English second division side Blackpool.

 In 2014, he signed for Vestri in the Icelandic second division, before joining English sixth division club Hyde United.

 In 2015, Pachipis signed for Aris Limassol in the Cypriot top flight, where he made 52 league appearances and scored 0 goals.

 In 2018, he signed for Cypriot team Doxa.

 In 2019, Pachipis signed for Olympiakos in Cyprus.

+In 2020, Pachipis left Olympiakos and returned to Aris Limassol.